 - Where to go for more information and help.

 The SA Business Information Hub is an online government resource for the Australian business community.
-It offers you simple and convenient access to all of the government information, assistance, forms and services you need.
-It's a whole-of-government service providing essential information on planning, starting and growing your business.
+It's a whole-of-government service providing essential information on planning, starting and growing your business with simple and convenient access to all of the government information, assistance, forms and services you need.

 Small businesses need a competitive and fair operating environment to grow.
 The Office of the Small Business Commissioner provides services where disputes can be resolved with as minimal stress as possible to small business operators.
 The Commissioner also provides information to improve the capacity of small businesses to manage their affairs and inform their decision making, so that disputes are less likely to occur.